kivikakk/comrak/README.md

 * [Autolinks](https://github.github.com/gfm/#autolinks-extension-)
 * [Disallowed Raw HTML](https://github.github.com/gfm/#disallowed-raw-html-extension-)

-as well as superscript and footnotes.
+as well as superscript, footnotes, and description lists.

 By default none are enabled; they are individually enabled with each parse by setting the appropriate values in the